the-lupaxa-project/.github/SUPPORT.md

 ## Project Scope

-The Lupaxa Project maintains a wide range of tools across multiple organisations, please refer to [PROJECTS.md](PROJECTS.md) for a complete list.
+**The Lupaxa Project** maintains a wide range of tools across multiple organisations, please refer to the [Projects Overview](PROJECTS.md) for a complete list.

 Support processes and expectations are consistent across all of them.

 ## Community

 We appreciate all contributions—code, documentation, testing, feedback, or simply using the tools.
-Your involvement helps shape the future of The Lupaxa Project.
+Your involvement helps shape the future of **The Lupaxa Project**.

 <h1></h1>